-Electronic means of data transference have significantly increased the speed of documentary exchange for B2B and B2C business types.
-Still, the necessity to print documents on paper still exists even in countries that are considered to be world leaders, i.e. USA or Germany.
+Electronic means of data exchange have significantly increased the speed of document transfer for both B2B and B2C-oriented businesses.
+Still, the necessity to print documents on paper exists and even grows in major countries, i.e., the USA or Germany.

-Requirements to corporate workflow standardization are not so strict, and for this reason more unusual solutions may apply, for example, saving documents as HTML or XPS files.
+The documentary exchange usually takes place in the PDF format.
+To exchange graphic files, image formats such as JPG or TIFF are used.
+Requirements to corporate workflow standardization are not so strict, and for this reason, unusual solutions may take place, for example, keeping documents as HTML or XPS files.

-Printing just a couple of documents is easy and is done by clicking "Print" button in Adobe Reader if the document needs to be printed as a PDF file, or via the Windows Photo Viewer in case one needs to print a photo or a scanned document.
-Unfortunately, none of these solutions work if you have to print dozens of documents daily.
+Printing just a couple of documents is simple.
+It can be done by clicking the "Print" button in Adobe Reader if a report needs to be printed as a PDF file.
+Or, one does the same in the Windows Photo Viewer in case they want to print a photo or a scanned document.
+Unfortunately, none of these solutions work if you have to produce dozens of printouts daily.

-To print documents in batch mode fCoder Group, Inc. has developed the printing software called Print Conductor.
-The program is very easy to use: add the documents to the list, select the desired printer and click "Start".
-There are no limits to the number of documents that can be printed during one session!
+To print documents in batch mode, fCoder created a software solution called Print Conductor.
+The program is straightforward to use: add the documents to the list, select the desired printer, and click "Start Printing".
+There are no limits to the number of files that can be printed during one session!

-System integrators dealing with document workflow also seek solutions for printing purposes. fCoder Group has developed 2Printer software to fulfill their requirements.
-This command line utility is suitable for being integrated into the document workflow, and for being used in solutions developed by independent software developers as a printing component.
+System integrators dealing with document workflow also seek tools for printing purposes.
+Our specialists developed 2Printer software to meet their needs.
+This command-line utility is suitable for being integrated into the document workflow, and for being used in solutions developed by independent software developers as a printing component.